snowman-repos/book/project_managers/README.md

 - what's the point - deliver the requirements
 - explain the plan
 - choose a technology stack

-teams should consider using open source, cloud based, and commodity solutions across the technology stack, as these solutions have seen widespread adoption and support by the most successful private-sector consumer and enterprise software technology companies.

-Choose software frameworks that are commonly used by private-sector companies creating similar services

-To the extent practical, ensure that software can be deployed on a variety of commodity hardware types

-Deploy in a flexible hosting environmentOur services should be deployed on flexible infrastructure, where resources can be provisioned in real time to meet spikes in user demand.
-Our digital services are crippled when we host them in data centers which market themselves as “cloud hosting” but require us to manage and maintain hardware directly.
-This outdated practice wastes time, weakens our disaster recovery plans, and results in significantly higher costs.
-Resources are provisioned on demand
-Resources scale based on real-time user demand Resources are provisioned through an API
-Resources are available in multiple regions
-We pay only for the resources we use
-Static assets are served through a content delivery network Application is hosted on commodity hardware disaster recovery.

 - listen to concerns
 - set to work